Dog Adoption in Colorado

 Then there are dog rescues.
 For nearly every breed of dog there is a dog rescue from which you can adopt a dog.
 Dog rescues are mostly non-profit and the majority do not have physical locations.
 They are run by volunteers who foster dogs who are in need of forever homes.
 To adopt a dog from a dog rescue you’ll search through available dogs on the dog rescue’s website (if they have one) and then call to make an appointment to meet a particular dog.
 Of all the places where you can adopt a dog, the process of adopting from a dog rescue group is the most time consuming because the dogs are not in one central location.
 However, they do bring together the specific breed you want which can make it easier.

 Regardless of whether you adopt a dog from a shelter or a rescue organization you need to know they all have their own rules, and each has different adoption prices.
 With a shelter you may be able to take a dog home the same day.
 With a rescue group you may have to be qualified before you can adopt.
-Either way you will want to research the organization from whom you will adopt to understand their process before you venture out.
+Either way you will want to research the organization from whom you are considering adopting- to understand their process before you venture out and always be sure to physically visit the location and meet the dog.

 -Places where you should not adopt a dog-

 Craigslist prohibits the selling of dogs on its site but there are plenty of ads for dogs being “rehomed” who charge a “rehoming fee.”
 Unfortunately, Craigslist is also filled with scammers who will post photos of dogs that don’t exist.
 You will fall in love.
 They may request you to wire money to hold the dog and they will never produce a dog.
 You’ll be out whatever money they charged you.